 The Office of Student Activities, Leadership and Commuter Life offers programs designed to promote student learning, campus engagement, encourage a sense of community and provide opportunities for personal development and enjoyment.
-The office provides support and guidance for more than 30 student clubs and organizations.
+The office provides support and guidance for more than 35 student clubs and organizations.
 These organizations cover a wide array of interests including academic, cultural, religious and social clubs.
-The office also offers programs and services to meet the specific needs and schedules of ts such as lockers, th (CA) program.
+The office also offers programs and services to meet the specific needs and schedules of commuter students such as lockers, the Commuter Breakfast and Lunch Series and the Commuter Assistant (CA) program.